Senryoku/SenBoy/README.md

 # SenBoy

 Work in progress GameBoy emulator.
-It currently runs some games (Kirby, Tetris, Zelda, some public domain roms...).
-Only one cartridge mapper (MBC1) is implemented at this moment.
+It currently runs some games (Kirby, Tetris, Zelda, some public domain roms...), only one cartridge mapper (MBC1) is implemented.
-It is buggy, ugly and absolutely not optimised, but I'm working on it.
-I am not aiming for performance (at least not for now) and it's therefore pretty slow.
+It is buggy, ugly and absolutely not optimised.
+I am not aiming for performance anyway and it's therefore pretty slow.

 # Screenshots